time-to-learn-git/first-time-work/README.md

 # first-time-work
-this is my first time work on github noe first time add commit
+this is my first time work on github now first time add commit